 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

-The Artistic Discovery Contest is open to all high school students in our District.
+The Artistic Discovery Contest is open to all high school students in Virginia's 4th Congressional District regardless of where they attend school.
+Due to space limitations, students may not submit more than one piece of art.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
+The second and third place winning entries will be displayed for one year in my district offices.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
-The winning artwork is also featured on House.gov's Congressional Art Competition page.
-Submissions are due by May 3, 2017 at 5:00 p.m.
+The winning artwork will also be featured on House.gov's Congressional Art Competition page.
+Submissions for 2018 are due by 4:30 p.m. on Friday, April 27, 2018.

 The following is a summary of the Congressional Art Competition rules:

 Artwork entered in the contest may be up to 26 x 26 inches wide and 4 inches deep if framed, no larger than 26 x 26 if unframed, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.
-Students interested in participating in the Congressional Art Competition should submit a high resolution color photo of their artwork (front and back) via email to Va04ArtCompetition@mail.house.gov.
-Students should include their name, contact information (address, phone number, email, school, grade) and specifics about the art (title of piece and materials used for creation).
+Students interested in participating in the Congressional Art Competition should their artwork to one of the 4th Congressional District office locations.
 The following are permitted for consideration:

 - Paintings - including oil, acrylics, and watercolor